sezanzeb/JsPlot3D/USAGE.md

 # Usage

-This is incomplete.
-Please also take a look at /test/visual_tests/ and open the files in your browser to see which one does roughly that what you are looking for and then inspect the sourcecode.
-Some of them contain settings that are not needed but only exist to test if the plot breaks or not.

 1. A very basic example that runs when saved to a .html file can be found in the readme of the root directory: https://github.com/sezanzeb/JsPlot3D/

 2. To learn how to navigate and also understand many of the available settings, please open http://hip70890b.de/JsPlot3D/examples/playground/index.html in your browser.

 3. There are a few examples listed here: https://github.com/sezanzeb/JsPlot3D/tree/master/test/visual_tests, so you can see how the various ways to plot data work.
+Note, that some of them contain settings that are not needed but only exist to test if the plot breaks or not.

 4. Also see the documentation, which you can find here: https://doclets.io/sezanzeb/JsPlot3D/master ("API")